 Absorbing Noise

-Sound absorption focuses on improving acoustic quality within a space by minimizing sound waves that bounce off surfaces.
+Sound absorption focuses on improving acoustic quality within a space by minimizing sound wave reflections.
+It addresses the “liveness” of a room by reducing reverberation and echo.

 How It Works